ibh-daai/ai-monitoring-dashboard/config/README.md

 ## Configuration Sections

-The configuration file is structured into several key sections: `model_config`, `columns`, `categorical_validation_rules`, `tests`, `dashboard_panels`, `info`, and `alerts`.
+The configuration file is structured into several key sections: `model_config`, `columns`, `age_filtering`, `categorical_validation_rules`, `tests`, `dashboard_panels`, `info`, and `alerts`.
 Each section plays a crucial role in setting up the monitoring system accurately.

 ### Model Configuration (`model_config`)

 This section defines the basic settings of the model.
 Only the values should be changed, not the keys.
 The `model_id` should be unique for each model, and the `model_type` should be set to `true` for the corresponding model type.
-The `provide_reference` field should be set to `false` if the system is expected to automatically use the initial dataset for reference purposes.

 - **model_id** (`string`): Unique identifier for the model.